Routing

 , and @Header

-annotations is allowed in a single route.
+annotations are allowed in a single route.

 However, only one @Body